Tselana Travel

 Overnight: Kenmare | Sheen Falls Lodge

-Room Type: x1 Superior Deluxe
+Room Type: x1 Deluxe Room

 Meals Included: Breakfast

-Day 6 - Monday 14th July - The Ring of Kerry
+Day 6 - Monday 30th June - The Ring of Kerry

 The Ring of Kerry is often used as a substitute name for the Iveragh Peninsula, but more properly it refers to the 175-kilometre road that encircles this vast, scenic leg of land on the southwest of the island.
 Your first stop is on the southern shores, where you will meet one of our favourite characters.
 A fisherman, foraging expert, storyteller and a true Irish gent, John, will take you on a wander along the shoreline learning about life on Ireland’s west coast all the while regaling you with tales of characters from the region, from lonely monks to 18th century civil rights activists to mythical heroes.
 Afterwards, we recommend you take a spin out to the nearby Valentia Island, a step back in time.
 On the rugged and exposed elements of the southwest coast is Valentia Lighthouse, a beacon of safety to many a seaward traveller.
 There are even prehistoric fossilised footprints to discover.